martin-villalba/ireckonu-assignment/README.md

 <b>NOTE</b>: Keep in mind that the DB referenced by the connection string would be removed and re-created with the corresponding tables when the application is executed.

 ### Executing the code
-1. Run the application.
+1. Run the application and navigate to "&lt;base-url&gt;/swagger".
 The Swagger page should be displayed, listing a single API endpoint:

 ![Swagger API endpoint](img/1-swagger_endpoint.png)